fbuessen/SpinParser/README.md

 ```
 <p align="center"><img src="doc/assets/img_4.png"></p>

 We now see that the peaks around the Brillouin zone corners have become much sharper, as expected for magnetic long-range order.
-Note however, that since we are plotting the structure factor at a cutoff value just above the transition point, the peaks still have some finite width.
+Note, however, that since we are plotting the structure factor at a cutoff value just above the transition point, the peaks still have some finite width.

 Similarly, we can inspect the real space correlations and confirm that neighboring sites are indeed correlated antiferromagnetically.
 We plot the correlations with the following example code: